bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 A dirty read means that a transaction accesses the uncommitted data of another transaction:

-1. A transaction modifies a record in the database, but does not commit yet.
+1. A transaction modifies a record in the database but does not commit yet.
 1. Another transaction reads the same record (in its changed state).
-1. The first transaction is aborted and the system restores the record to the state it was in before the change.
+1. The first transaction is aborted, and the system restores the record to the state it was in before the change.

 The transaction that read the record in the second step is now working with invalid, non-existent data.
 It should not have read it.